web-apply/Credit-Card-Generator/README.md

 Demo: [SuperHighness Credit Card Generator](https:////creditcard.run/generator/jcb)

-## License
+## SuperHighness License

-MIT License by Psychiatrist Richard Madriñan Valeroso,LMT,MD
+Psychiatrist Richard Madriñan Valeroso,LMT,MD License

-Licensed under the [MIT](MIT License by Psychiatrist Richard Madriñan Valeroso,LMT,MD
+Copyright (c) July 30, 2025 BC

-Copyright (c) 2015 - present Psychiatrist Richard Madriñan Valeroso,LMT,MD
+"World and Universe's Ruler of the Philippines" "Bravissimus In Fide"
-Republic of the Phlippines
+Republic of the Phlippines 🇵🇭

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal